how to support us...

 By sponsoring a seat in our refurbished auditorium, you will be making a vital contribution to the future of this theatre.
 In return, you will get an engraved plaque attached to your seat for up to 25 years, with a first offer of refusal.

-Our Sponsor a Seat campaign has already proven popular with the majority of our £250 and £500 seats now sold out.
-We also have other seats available from £1,000-£5,000 and, if it's easier, payments can be split up across several months.
-Seats are also available to buy in our brand new Studio theatre, set to open in 2016.
+Our Sponsor a Seat campaign has already proven popular with our £250, £500 and £1,000 seats now sold out.
+We also have other seats available from £2,500-£5,000 and, if it's easier, payments can be made monthly over a year.
+Seats are also available to buy in our brand new Studio theatre for £1,000, set to open in 2016.

 To sponsor a seat please contact the Development team on 0117 907 2689 or email Katie Ryan for some options.